-Queen's University Belfast University Road Belfast Northern Ireland BT7 1NN
+Queen's University Belfast University Road Belfast BT7 1NN

 OPEN LEARNING TUTOR PRIVACY NOTICE

 Queen’s University Belfast (“we”, “us” and “our”) is committed to protecting your personal data.
 The notice is addressed to tutors, teachers or persons who submit proposals and engage in Open Learning teaching courses, (“you” and “your”).
 This Privacy Notice tells you why we need to collect personal information about you, what we will do with it, and how we will look after it.
 It also tells you about your legal rights in relation to your Personal Data.
 If you have any questions about this privacy notice, please contact us.
 Contact details are provided below.